 - Mini ITX – 6.7 x 6.7 inches (170 x 170 mm)

 Generally, mATX motherboards tend to be the cheapest.

-Mini ITX motherboards are the rarest and also often the most expensive if you compare spec-wise.
+IF YOU COMPARE SPEC-WISE, Mini ITX motherboards are the rarest and often the most expensive.

-ATX motherboards are the most common type of motherboards.
-They are often preferred by gamers.
-They look nice in inside your PC case.
+ATX motherboards are the most common type of motherboard.
+Gamers often prefer them.
+They look lovely inside your PC case.
 They offer the most expandability.
 However, they are not the cheapest of the bunch.

 10. Ports and Headers